CU Succeed Online

 - UCCS degree options and transfer details can be found here: UCCS Majors and Minors Advising Guides and UCCS Best Choices Transfer Advising Guides

-Spring 2025
+Spring 2026

-ANTH 1040 - Introduction to Cultural Anthropology (3 credit hours)
+BUAD 1000 - Introduction to Business (3 credit hours)

 - UCCS degree options and transfer details can be found here: UCCS Majors and Minors Advising Guides and UCCS Best Choices Transfer Advising Guides